cadrephp/Cadre.Module/README.md

 This library defines several classes that implement `Aura\Di\ContainerConfigInterface` so it can be used in any project that uses Aura.Di.

+This is in early development so please provide feedback via [Issues](https://github.com/cadrephp/Cadre.Module/issues.).

 ## Example

 ```php